SansGuidon/bookmarks/README.md

 * [Gary Klein](https://hbr.org/2007/09/performing-a-project-premortem) - (2007) Performing a Project Premortem
 * [Thomas Wedell-Wedellsborg](https://hbr.org/2017/01/are-you-solving-the-right-problems) - (2017) Are You Solving the Right Problems? via [Jim Leonardo](https://jimsrulesregardingeverything.com/2017/03/11/export-to-pdf-a-tale-in-understanding-the-business-need/)'s article titled "Export to PDF: A Tale in Understanding the Business Need"
 * [Ward Cunningham](http://wiki.c2.com/?AnalyzingXpWithOptionsPricing) - (2014) Analyzing Xp With Options Pricing | in XP, you should consider the Option to abandon, option to switch, option to defer investment and take advantage of possible future opportunity
+* [Joshua Kerievsky](https://www.industriallogic.com/blog/do-what-you-love-in-a-down-economy/) - (2009) Do What You Love in a Down Economy

 ## Cryptocurrency
 > News